Instagram Combined Shape quotation Created with Sketch. 69

 We have 20+ individual scholarships to support study abroad and internship opportunities.

-Faculty Grant Process
+Faculty Grant Opportunities

 Applied Learning endowment funding is uniquely flexible, and much of it is allocated directly to supporting our dedicated faculty who in turn support our students with what they learn, build, experience, and teach.

-New for 2022-2023, all grants will use a single application form.
+All grants use a single application form.

 This single application allows faculty to apply once and have their project considered for support from the following funding sources: